Rhode Island School of Design requires a minimum of 126 credits to complete a bachelor's degree.

-NOTE: Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.
+NOTE: Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.

-✅ Rhode Island School of Design does offer services for students with disabilities.
+🟨 Check with Rhode Island School of Design directly for information on any possible available services for students with disabilities.

-❌ Rhode Island School of Design does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.
+❌ Rhode Island School of Design false or fully-online programs, so students must be able to attend classes on-campus.

-✅ Rhode Island School of Design offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ Rhode Island School of Design true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-Students can still look for internships during the summer, or gain work experience with a part-time job.
+🟨 Rhode Island School of Design does not require an internship for all students, but does require an internship for students in some majors.
+Students can look for internships during the summer, or gain work experience with a part-time job.

-The main library on campus is the Fleet Library and there are no other libraries on campus.
+The main library on campus is the Fleet Library.

 A dual degree program allows a student to study and earn two degrees at the same time.